Donate Online:

 When the PPP rose to power under Cheddi Jagan in 1992, it was with a commitment to reform that constitution, reforms that had not taken place at the time of Jagan’s death in 1997 with only minor amendments in 1996.
 In 2001, a bipartisan reform process that started in 1999, culminated in the only significant reduction of the powers of the presidency being a limitation to two terms in office of any individual.

 Over the past ten years, both major parties have openly supported constitutional reform, primarily while in opposition.
-For example, APNU – led by now President David Granger – made the following commitment in its 2011 manifesto:
+For example, APNU – led by now President David Granger – made the following commitment in its 2011 manifesto: “Undertaking constitutional reform to remove the scope for abuses and excesses carried out with impunity by the Executive and by the President, in particular.”

 The coalition opposition – again led by now President Granger, with the AFC’s Moses Nagamootoo as Prime Ministerial candidate – in its own 2015 manifesto made even clearer commitments: